 Rent a truck with confidence and know that you can do this.
 If you have never driven on the left side of the road before, Namibia’s sparse traffic makes it a great place to learn.
 If you’ve never driven off-road before, read the tips below and get ready to put your truck in 4-LOW and drive through the sand.

 Namibia is such a great self-drive adventure destination that renting a truck and exploring the country is an experience you will never forget.
-See the natural beauty, the history, and the cultures that make Namibia a top self-drive adventure tourism destination.
+See a natural beauty, the history, and the cultures that make Namibia a top self-drive adventure tourism destination.

 Read the 20 driving in Namibia self-drive road trip tips and start planning your adventure to uncover the Most Beautiful Places to Visit in Namibia